 Unless you are going to continue working and will be covered under an employer health insurance plan with at least 25 people in it.
 You can begin enrollment three months prior to turning 65.
 Then you will have up until three months after your 65th birthday to complete the enrollment.

 If you delay enrollment, you could be subjected to a 10% penalty on your Medicare Part B for every year you do not enroll.
 For example, based on the current Medicare premium, if you wait two years to enroll, you will pay an extra 20% or $28.92 in premium as a penalty!
 This isn’t a one-time penalty either.
 You have to pay the increased premium every month for as long as you are enrolled in Part B.

 For those wishing to retire early, delaying Medicare enrollment isn’t usually an issue.
 Even if you decide to enroll in social security benefits early (which you can do when you turn 62 if you don’t mind taking a reduction in benefits), you cannot enroll in Medicare until age 65 unless you meet one of the following criteria:

 - You have been on social security disability insurance for at least two years;

 - You have end-stage renal failure; or

-- You are on social security disability insurance because you suffer from ALS or Lou Gehrig’s disease (if this is the case, the two-year requirement is waived).
+- You are on social security disability insurance.
+(Only if you suffer from ALS or Lou Gehrig’s disease.
+If this is the case, the two-year requirement is waived).

 If you do not meet one of the above special cases, then you’ll need to find another way to bridge the health insurance gap until you’re eligible for Medicare coverage.